Can Companies Legally Deduct Dues from Employee Gratuity? Let's Discuss the Rules and Risks

 Gratuity can be forfeited partially or fully only on the following grounds:

-The gratuity of an employee whose services are being considered to be terminated on the accountability of an act of wilful omission/negligence causing any damage or loss to, or destruction of, property belonging to the employer shall be forfeited to the extent of the damage or loss/vandalisation so caused
+The gratuity of an employee whose services are being considered for termination due to an act of willful omission or negligence causing damage, loss, or destruction of property belonging to the employer shall be forfeited to the extent of the damage or loss caused.

 Madhu.T.K

-Since any amount due from an employee would cause loss to the company and the same cannot be recovered once the employee is relieved, you can issue an order to recover the same from the gratuity amount payable following the usual procedures, like issuing a show cause notice asking him to explain why the amount due could not be recovered from gratuity.
-If he given consent to the employer to deduct the amount payable by him from gratuity, the employer can proceed accordingly.
-But unilateral deduction is not permitted and will be against section 4(6)(a) of the Act.
+Since any amount due from an employee would cause a loss to the company and cannot be recovered once the employee is relieved, you can issue an order to recover the same from the gratuity amount payable following the usual procedures.
+This includes issuing a show cause notice asking the employee to explain why the amount due could not be recovered from gratuity.
+If the employee gives consent to the employer to deduct the amount payable from the gratuity, the employer can proceed accordingly.
+However, unilateral deduction is not permitted and would be against section 4(6)(a) of the Act.

 kamlesh111